omarreis/ISAPIGate/README.md

 # ISAPIGate - Http/Https gateway ISAPI

-tl;dr - http/https gateway fetches files from external http-only webserver(s)
+tl;dr - http/https gateway fetches files from local http-only webserver(s)

 ## Description

 This Delphi ISAPI implements a http/https gateway.
-It fetches files from remote web server(s) (either on a different host or on same host but a different port ) and returns to the client.
+It fetches files from remote web server(s), either on a different host or on same host but a different port,
+and returns to the client.

 ISAPI is one of the first Microsoft specifications for IIS webserver applications.
-The compiled executable is a native DLL that implements standard functions, called by IIS.
-Since it uses compiled code, ISAPI applications are efficient and safe.
+The script executable is a native DLL that implements standard functions, called by IIS.
+Since it uses compiled Delphi code, ISAPI applications are efficient and safe.

-*ISAPIGate* is an old ISAPI application, from 2002, but is still useful.
+*ISAPIGate* is from 2002, an old style and time proven ISAPI application.
 Originally it was ported from a C sample, hence the C style.
-It was writen before VCL's ISAPI, so it uses a custom ISAPI implementation.
+It was writen before VCL ISAPI support, so it uses a custom ISAPI implementation.

 Another attribute of ISAPI applications: the API doesn't change, so it is rarely broken by changes   :)